counterfactual/monorepo/ARCHITECTURE.md

 - `isStateTerminal: AppState → bool`
 - `getTurnTaker: AppState → uint256`
 - `applyAction: (AppState, Action) → AppState`
-- `resolve: AppState → Transfer.Details`
+- `resolve: AppState → Transfer.Transaction`

 In designing the framework we must try to achieve two sometimes contradictory goals.
 One the one hand, we wish to allow app developers to view application state as a structured data type, the same way the developer of a non-channelized dapp would interact with contract storage.
 On the other hand, the framework would like to treat application state as a blob of unstructured data.
 Current limitations around the Solidity type system sometimes put these in conflict; for instance, we enforce the limitation that the `AppState` struct must not be dynamically sized.
 In the future, improvements such as abi.decode will allow us to remove these and other restrictions and move to a cleaner API.